Crabbie's: Variations

 In the United States, Crabbie's is sold as a malt beverage and is not gluten free.
 The discovery that the American version of Crabbie's is not gluten free caused much alarm and controversy among the celiac and gluten intolerant community, as Crabbie's was originally marketed as gluten free in the United States.

 Sponsorship

 Crabbie's is a sponsor of both international and grassroots rugby, with sponsorships of Wales & Scotland, and Rugby Union clubs Ospreys, Newport Dragons, Scarlets, Cardiff Blues, Edinburgh Rugby, Glasgow Warriors, Newcastle Falcons, Northampton Saints, Yorkshire Carnegie, Richmond, Esher, Caldy, Southport and Rugby League club St Helens.

 Crabbies are the headline sponsor for Bournemouth 7s Festival who are the World's Largest Sports and Music Festival taking place with over 400 teams in the last Bank Holiday weekend in May.

-Crabbie's was the official sponsor of the Grand National Festival from 2013-2016.
+Crabbie's was the official sponsor of the Grand National Festival from 2013 to 2016.

 Scottish football club Hibernian has also been sponsored by Crabbie's.